 - 1. The "Introduction to the harmonized O2C messages" (this document) provides background information on the why, what and who is concerned. - 2.
-The "O2C ORDERS" consists of the Message Implementation Guideline (explaining the syntax rules and the use of the information elements) and the message examples (for illustrative purposes). - 3.
-The "O2C DESADV" consists of the Message Implementation Guideline and the message examples (for illustrative purposes). - 4.
-The "O2C INVOIC" consists of an introduction explaining the (VAT) calculation rules that apply in the invoice, the Message Implementation Guideline, the Mapping rules RD1 Art.5 explaining the legal requirements, the EBL001 code list providing the national codes for exemptions of VAT as well as the codes for environmental related taxes, and message examples (for illustrative purposes). - 5.
+The "HO2C ORDERS" consists of: - Message Implementation Guideline (explaining the syntax rules and the use of the information elements) - message examples for different scenarios. (for illustrative purposes). - 3.
+The "HO2C DESADY" consists of: - Message Implementation Guideline - message examples for different scenarios. - 4.
+The "HO2C INVOIC" consists of: - introduction explaining the (VAT) calculation rules that apply in the invoice, - Message Implementation Guideline, - mapping between rules Royal Decree 1 Art.5 explaining the legal requirements and EANCOM segments, data-elements and codes. - EBL001 code list providing the national codes for exemptions of VAT as well as the codes for environmental related taxes, - message examples for different scenarios. - 5.
 The "O2C Retailer addendum" provides additional information about the use of the messages.
-It explains e.g. the reasons why a message may be rejected by retailers, or how certain information shall be processed by the retailers.
+It explains e.g. the reasons why a message may be rejected by some retailers, or how certain information shall be processed by the retailers.